JuditAldeguer/JuditAldeguer/README.md

 #### Other languages/tools I'm learning at the moment are:

-Grid CSS, Flex CSS, GITHUB, GitBooks, GitHubPages, JavaScript, React, Node JS.
+Grid CSS, Flex CSS, GITHUB, GitBooks, GitHubPages, React, Node JS.

 ✨ Looking forward to hear from you ✨